linda-seiter/cmsc115-workspace/week1_lab/README.md

 ![console output](images/console.png)

 Sometimes a program has an error and fails to produce the expected output.
 It is important to thoroughly test every Java class to find and fix bugs.

-[Junit](https://junit.org/junit5/) is a popular Java testing framework. `CourseWelcomeTest` is a Junit class that tests the `CourseWelcome` class.
+[Junit](https://junit.org/junit5/) is a popular Java testing framework.
+For each regular Java class, we use a separate Junit  class to test the functionality.

 - Java class `CourseWelcome`
 - Junit test class `CourseWelcomeTest`